SachsLab/OpenMER/docs/for-developers.md

 * Install the Python packages from the table above.
 * Adapt the instructions at [Segmented Electrophys Recordings and Features Database (SERF)](https://github.com/cboulay/SERF) to prepare the database server for these tools.
 * If you have a hybrid distribution/system-MySQL environment (i.e., your name is Guillaume) then you may also wish to use some of the MySQL DB config settings from above.

+## Future goal - installable package

+-[] Refactor this repo to exist only as a library
+-[] Create a new repo for entry points, leveraging above library, create installer using [fman build system](https://build-system.fman.io/)